Care instructions

 - Use a slightly damp cloth

-- Wipe immediately with a dry cloth
+- Wipe immediately with a dry cloth.

-- Then treat with oil
+- Then treat with oil.

 Stubborn stains:

-- Never use aggressive cleaners
+- Never use harsh cleaners

-- Dry thoroughly and re-oil
+- Dry thoroughly and re-oil.

-Special features of different types of wood
+Special characteristics of different types of wood

-- Darkens slightly over time (desired)
+- It darkens slightly over time (desired).

-- Requires less frequent re-oiling (denser wood)
+- Less frequent re-oiling is required (denser wood)

 Oak: